Two Warwick group chat victims are suing the university

-"Other cases at other universities have settled for around £100,000 per student," Olivarius said, although a specific sum hasn't been specified.
+"Other cases at other universities have settled for over £100,000 per student," Olivarius said, although a specific sum hasn't been specified.

 Following the BBC documentary last week, Olivarius tweeted that "this story is not over," and said she was representing the women.

 The Tab understands Olivarius contacted the girls throughout February and March.
 Other girls involved in the case have declined representation.